 Sean Penn’s Son Arrested for Possession in Nebraska

 The son of Sean Penn and Robin Wright was arrested on drug possession charges in Nebraska.
-A Nebraska State Patrol spokesman says the actors’ 24-year-old son, Hopper Penn, and his girlfriend, 26-year-old Uma Von Wittkamp, were arrested on April 4th after a trooper stopped their vehicle east of Grand Island on Interstate 80.
+A Nebraska State Patrol spokesman says the actors’ 24-year-old son and his girlfriend were arrested on April 4th after a trooper stopped their vehicle east of Grand Island on Interstate 80.

 Authorities say the trooper detected drug activity inside the vehicle and found 14 grams of marijuana, four amphetamine pills and 3 grams of mushrooms.

-Von Wittkamp was charged with two counts of possession of a controlled substance.
-Penn was charged with possession of a controlled substance and possession of marijuana.
+The girlfriend was charged with two counts of possession of a controlled substance and Penn’s son was charged with possession of a controlled substance and possession of marijuana.
 Possession of a controlled substance is a felony.

 Contact an I-80 Drug Stop Lawyer at Petersen Law Office